Liz Landers

 Elizabeth Landers (born August 11, 1990) is an American journalist who has worked for CNN, Vice News, and E.W.
 Scripps.
-She is currently the White House Correspondent for PBS News Hour.
+She is the White House correspondent for PBS News Hour.

 Early life and education

 Elizabeth Landers was born on August 11, 1990.
 Her mother Pamela Forrester is a former television news anchor for WCTV and The Florida Channel.
 Her father Joseph W. Landers Jr. is a lawyer who worked as an environmental adviser in the Governor's Office during Reubin Askew's term as Florida governor.
 He also served as Secretary of the Florida Department of Environmental Regulation and executive director of the Florida Department of Natural Resources in the 1970s during Askew's term.
 Landers recalled the 2000 presidential election "when the entire national and international media descended on Tallahassee when the hanging chad happened" as a catalyst for an interest in politics.

 From 2009 to 2013, Landers studied for a Bachelor of Arts degree in political science at Tufts University.
 While at Tufts, she competed in pole vault for the Tufts Jumbos track and field team.
 Landers also wrote on fashion for the Tufts student newspaper The Tufts Daily.
 From September 2012 to May 2013, Landers interned in the office of Massachusetts state representative Carl Sciortino where she investigated the use of conversion therapy in Massachusetts and helped draft legislation to outlaw it.